ShayanPoursadeghi/Todo-List/README.md

 4. Submit a pull request for review.

 <h2>📄 License</h2>

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [License](https://opensource.org/license/mit) file for details.

 <h2>📧 Contact</h2>

 Feel free to reach out if you have any questions or suggestions:

 - **Email**: [sh.psadeghi@gmail.com](mailto:sh.psadeghi@gmail.com).